 Here are the three critical steps of email marketing:

 - Choose an email marketing tool.
 An email marketing tool will simplify the management of your email marketing campaigns.
+Creating an email newsletter is an excellent way to stay in touch with your audience and generate sales.
 If you have a WordPress blog, there are many newsletter plugins to choose from.

 - Build an email list.
 On your homepage and individual posts, always encourage new readers to sign up for your email newsletter.
 You can offer incentives like exclusive content and free ebooks via email to convince them.

 - Send high-quality emails.
 Make sure to offer real value in every email you send.
 Craft engaging subject lines that reflect the content of the email.
 Add call-to-action buttons, such as “Read more,” that link to your blog post.

 Guest blogging or guest posting is publishing content for other websites.
 The general idea is to gain exposure for your blog by getting published on websites with a large following.
 It’s also an opportunity to include backlinks to your blog, which can have a positive effect on SEO.